bezhermoso/taxonomy-bundle/src/ActiveLAMP/TaxonomyBundle/Resources/doc/index.md

 ```

-And you might want to mock non-singular fields in the constructor method:
+And you might want to stub non-singular vocabulary fields in the constructor method:

 ```php
 <?php